Ossetian Submitted Surnames

 , the name of a village in present-day North Ossetia-Alania.

-meaning "village, suburb".
-Alternatively, it could be derived from Persian به (beh)
+meaning "village, suburb" or from Persian به (beh)

 Russified form of a Chechen and Ossetian family name of disputed meaning; the name may be derived from Ossetian дудахъхъ (dudaqq)